theodore-s-beers/bekesh/docs/research-synthesis.md

 I would turn these directly into test fixtures.

-## A suitable architecture for the TypeScript library
+## A possible advanced architecture

+Bekesh's initial implementation separates candidate selection, width solving, and browser measurement, but uses a CSS font shorthand with Canvas and DOM measurement.
+The interfaces below record a possible shaping-aware direction, not the current public API.

 The most important design decision is to separate three concerns: